-Rostral to the premotor cortex, extending into the middle frontal gyrus is the frontal eye field, Brodmann’s area 8, which controls voluntary eye movement, and allows us to move our eyes together in the same direction at the same time, known as conjugate gaze.
+Rostral to the premotor cortex and extending into the middle frontal gyrus is the frontal eye field, Brodmann’s area 8, which controls voluntary eye movement, and allows us to move our eyes together in the same direction at the same time, known as conjugate gaze.

-The next area we are going to look at is Broca’s area, Brodmann’s area 44/45, which is formed by two regions of the inferior frontal gyrus.
-Namely the pars opercularis and the pars triangularis.
+The next area we are going to look at is Broca’s area and Brodmann’s area 44/45, which is formed by two regions of the inferior frontal gyrus, namely the pars opercularis and the pars triangularis.